 The clear source for literacy: tools, downloads, and strategies for educators

 The Engaging Learners website is your source for lessons that have been specifically adapted to the Literacy & Learning Center model.
-New resources and products will be added weekly, so you'll want to check back often.
+New resources and products will be added frequently, so you'll want to check back often.

 How to Compile Differentiated Reading Lists

 Centers requires you to divide your students into small groups not based on their ability, but based on the texts they choose to read.
 But how do you decide which texts to offer your students?
 There are some procedures and tips that help make it easy.

 Supply a selection of texts that all address the same basic literary themes, cover the same content, or address the same essential question.
 You'll see that students are more motivated to read challenging texts when they choose the text themselves.

 A student group engages in role play, as a panel of experts, to answer questions from their teacher and classmates.
 After the full-class activity, the students take record notes and impressions in a graphic organizer and convert them into a written paragraph.